john9francis/gradschool-database/README.md

 # Relational Database

 {Describe the relational database you are using.}
+I am using the SQL relational database, specifically Python's built in "sqlite3."

 {Describe the structure (tables) of the relational database that you created.}
+The program has a easy-to-use menu, but if you want to use the database itself, here is it's structure:

+{gradSchools.db structure}

 # Development Environment